 Access to the staircase winding up to the top of the Jaipur Wall is very easy to spot from beside the fort entrance.
-The stairs are tall steep.
-You’ll have to climb a fair few of them to get to the top.
-But, trust me when I say it’s well worth it.
+The stairs are tall and steep.
+You'll have to climb a fair few of them to get to the top.
+But, trust me when I say it's well worth it.

 More Photos from Amer Fort and the Jaipur Wall

 Here are some more photos of the Amer Fort and the Jaipur Wall that I snapped on my recent trip.